-In recent years, the explosion of software-based products and the growing popularity of Agile methodologies have dramatically transformed the field of product management, which now includes a number of roles and specializations.
+In recent years, the explosion of software-based products and the growing popularity of Agile frameworks have dramatically transformed the field of product management, which now includes a number of roles and specializations.
 This expansion has led to misconceptions about the responsibilities of product managers, as well as some confusion around where and how they can add value.

-Product Manager vs. Product Owner: Responsibilities
+Product Manager vs. Product Owner: Roles and Responsibilities

 - Managing the product backlog.